-- What do we need to change in order to make the coaching relationship more effective or have more impact?
+- What do we need to change to improve the coaching relationship or have more impact?

 The Coaching format

 Co-active coaching is quite open with the format of the coaching process, each coach may bring her own tools, learning, and practices into the coaching relationship.
-The focus is on making sure the emphasis is on the coaching relationship, and the coaching format is in line with the values, principles and the co-active coaching contexts.
+The focus is on ensuring the emphasis is on the coaching relationship, and the coaching format is aligned with the values, principles and co-active coaching contexts.

-The coaching relationship starts with an orientation process for the coachee, which incorporates also self-discovery work for the coachee.
-The goal is to familiarise the coachee with the coaching process, design the alliance, begin the work to clarify coachee’s issues and goals that he’s going to work on.
+The coaching relationship starts with an orientation process for the coachee, which also incorporates self-discovery work for the coachee.
+The goal is to familiarise the coachee with the coaching process, design the alliance, and begin the work to clarify the coachee’s issues and goals that he’s going to work on.

-There is no prescribed format here: interviews, assessments, feedback from coachee’s peers, friends, family, self-assessments, envisioning, vision boards etc. are all accepted.
+There is no prescribed format here: interviews, assessments, feedback from the coachee’s peers, friends, family, self-assessments, envisioning, vision boards etc., are all accepted.

 The coach will cover four areas in the discovery process:

-In the first session, the coach will agree with the coachee on ground rules: coaching agreement, client profile, personal information fact sheet, appointment schedules, cancellation policy, payment, expectations, the coaching process.
+In the first session, the coach will agree with the coachee on the ground rules: coaching agreement, client profile, personal information fact sheet, appointment schedules, cancellation policy, payment, expectations, and the coaching process.

-I use the Individual Discovery Checklist to guide my first session.
-I prefer to have a longer first session, of ninety minutes.
+I used the Individual Discovery Checklist to guide my first session.
+I prefer to have a longer first session of ninety minutes.

 2. You are here, where is here?

 The discovery phase focuses mainly on uncovering where the coachee is today and how they got there.
-The coach will address topics such as life purpose or mission, values, principles, personal beliefs.
+The coach will address life’s purpose, mission, values, principles, and personal beliefs.

-A good tool for assessing satisfactions in different ares of coachee’s life is the Wheel of Life:
+A good tool for assessing satisfaction in different areas of the coachee’s life is the Wheel of Life:

-During this conversation, the coach and coachee are starting the process of really getting to know the coachee, from the inside out: the bright places, dark places, effective places and not-so-effective places.
+During this conversation, the coach and coachee are starting to really get to know the coachee from the inside out, the bright places, dark places, effective places and not-so-effective places.